Children are given a wide range of opportunities to look at and study different texts and genres both in reading

 We are emphasising the practical skills of technology through various projects.
 The children will cover different aspects of DT throughout the year including making models powered electrically and also pneumatically.
-They also make puppets and print design bags linked with their geography topic of India in the summer term.
+Food technology linked with their geography topic of India in the summer term.
 They will have the opportunity to design, make and evaluate whilst learning key skills such as cutting and joining.

 Taught by a specialist teacher.

 In the Autumn and Spring Term we study the invaders and settlers who came to Britain from the time of the Celts to the Norman conquest in 1066.
 This period includes the Romans, Anglo-Saxons and Vikings.
 We look at major events and personalities and the influence they had on the world and how they have contributed to life today.
 There is also a Saxon day held in the Spring term where the children explore what life was like for Anglo-Saxons.
 In the Summer term we study the history of India with a brief overview of the whole of Indian history but a particular focus on the Indus Valley We will develop the children’s understanding of chronology and importance of evidence used to explain the past.

 We study the British Isles alongside the history topic of invaders and settlers.
 In this we look and the growth